-Throughout the academic year, meetings may be convened requiring the attendance of MSW students.
+Throughout the academic year, meetings may be convened inviting MSW student participation.
 Such meetings may involve program policies, accreditation visits, or other issues of concern to all involved in the MSW Program.
 Every effort will be made to give students prior notice of the date of such meetings so that attendance is possible.